 Pinterest makes it easy for your content to not only reach people far and wide, but for a very long time.
 Because of the way Pinterest's Smartfeed (its algorithm) works, content lasts for days, weeks, months, and even years.
-This is much different than the the seconds or days the other platforms offer your content.
+This is much different than the seconds or minutes the other platforms offer your content.

 Pinterest knows that its users use the platform to search and find things, so it works to get the right content in front of the right users.
 No other platform does this, in fact other platforms push down content (Umm, hello Facebook!).
 Knowing this, Pinterest is literally a marketer's wonderland!

-Pinners are open to marketing
+Pinners are Open to Marketing

 Two thirds of content saved on Pinterest comes from businesses.
 Pinners use the platform to take action: to create, to aspire to, to cook, and to buy for example.
 Users are always looking for new inspiration on the platform, that's exactly why they use it.
 This is not so on other platforms like Facebook, Twitter, and Instagram.

 If it's one thing I hear time and time again from small businesses about online marketing it's that they are anxious about selling.
 They fear looking annoying or being too "sales-y" on other social media platforms.
 But with Pinterest, people are there to discover, to create, and to buy.
 This means they're open to tasteful, creative marketing.